seanmorris/dotsyntax-sublime/README.md

 A syntaxfile is simple a `key:value` map, where the keys are filenames or extensions to act on, and the values are the file types that you want to use.
 For example, the syntaxfile below will cause`.syntax` to be highlighted as if it were a `.yml` file, and the .env file to be renderd like bash.

+## Installation

+As far as I know, I havent been accepted to package control yet.
+That leaves us with the manual install path as our only option.
+Open sublime and go to `tools > browse packages` and you'll get file explorer of your current OS and time period.
+Note the directory.

+Once you've done that, head over to the [https://github.com/seanmorris/dotsyntax-sublime/releases](releases) page and grab the lastest one.
+Extract that file into the directory from before, under a folder named dotsyntax.

 ## Usage:

 Create a `.syntax` file in the root of your project and add  keys and values in the form `filename:type` to get started.
 Leading/Trailing whitespace will be trimmed for the value.
 Upon saving, sublime will immediately begin to use whatever syntax highlighter it would normally use for the given file extension.